xiaozhouzhoua/My-Stars/README.md

 *   [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age

+*   [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
+Linux, MacOS, and Windows.

 *   [liaoliao666/translate-ext](https://github.com/liaoliao666/translate-ext) -

 *   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.